 As I grew more experienced, I started to suggest directly to my manager on how I could help the team.
 Doing this initially meant me moving out of my comfort zone to put myself and my suggestions forward.
 The more experience I had under my belt, the easier this got.
 For example, when I was at Skyscanner, I noticed how we had a very ad-hoc way of dealing with incoming bugs.
 I proposed to use a new process that I had previously seen work well at Skype.
 No one objected, so I went ahead with a simple bug backlog and grooming process.
 This change worked well, the team got more productive and I got positive feedback on taking initiative.

-6. Start owning your career and be seek out opportunities for the next level
+6. Start owning your career and seek out opportunities for the next level

 I did not think much of where I wanted my career to go for many years.
 I just went with the flow: learning what I could, getting feedback and acting on it so I would keep growing professionally.
 I didn't even fully admit to myself what I wanted to do next - like wanting play a lead role in the next, upcoming project.
 Still, I felt disappointment when someone else got that opportunity and felt I couldn't talk about this with my manager, as I never brought it up before.

 This is also how I moved into engineering management at Uber.
-After tech leading a team for a few months, I told my manager that I would be interested in doing more of a management role, should there be an opportunity.
-We had a frank discussion on whether this was realistic.
-As with many internal moves, moving into management not only requires the drive and some level of experience, but also an opportunity to do so - none of which were available at the time.
-Months later, when there was an opening, my manager was already supportive and we kicked off the process to transition.
+After tech leading a team for a few months, I told my manager that I am interested in doing more of a management role, should there be an opportunity.
+We had a frank discussion on whether this was realistic and what options there were at the time within the team and company.
+As with many internal moves, moving into management not only requires the drive and some level of experience, but also an opportunity to do so - and though my manager was supportive, unfortunately there were no opportunities when we had this conversation.
+Months later, when there was an opening, my manager had my back, suggested me as someone worth taking a risk on, and after getting a signoff from upper management, we kicked off the process to transition.
+Without sharing my goal of moving into management, a supportive manager, and an opening in engineering management you very likely won't be able to make this move.
+So secure the first two, and be patient (and realistic) on when an opportunity to move comes along.

 7. Invite feedback and be receptive to it